bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/AIE_Simulation/README.md

 The overall goal of the external traffic generator is to send or receive data to or from the AI Engine array through a specific port.
 The sender can generate data on the fly or read it from a file.
 The receiver can keep data and save it somewhere, or process it in a function.

 Here, the PL datamovers are replaced with traffic generators and any PL-interface with AIE is replaced via ETG interface with AIE i.e. interfaced with the input port of the interpolator (in_interpolator), output port of the interpolator (out_interpolator), input port of the classifier and the output port of the classifier (out_classifier).
-You can go inside `TrafficGenerator/` folder for the script analysis in Python, Matlab and C++.
+You can go inside `TrafficGenerator/` folder for the script analysis in Python and C++.

 <details>
   <summary>Python</summary>